 Michaela is a P2P team member, a Schwartz facilitator and a staff governor.
 She also holds an ILM level 5 qualification in Coaching.

 Michaela’s personal values are: compassion, creativity and positivity.

 Monica has been working at Milton Keynes Hospital for 3 years and is currently completing her ILM Level 5 coaching qualification.

 Monica is a Quality Improvement enthusiast and her motto is ‘Quality Improvement begins with I’.
 She encourages continuous improvement in all aspects of one’s life.
 Completing the ILM coaching qualification will award her with the knowledge and skills required to facilitate the enhancement of performance and personal development within the Trust.

 Monica is a positive, bubbly and approachable individual who has a passion for empowering peers and colleagues with the right tools required to effectively do their job to the best of their ability.

 Monica’s personal values are: Quality, Honesty, Empowerment and Individuality

 Becky has been working in the NHS since 2005, and has been a qualified mentor since 2006.

 Tracy has worked at Milton Keynes Hospital since 2005, and strives for improvement and support for staff.
 Tracy believes if staff are nurtured and cared for like patients, there will be a happier workforce and less sickness due to stress.

-Tracy is a health and wellbeing champion, a P2P champion, a mental health first aider and is now studying to complete the ILM level 5 coaching course, hoping that she will gain the skills to help staff find their way and develop their careers.
+Tracy is a health and wellbeing champion, a P2P champion, a mental health first aider and holds a ILM level 5 coaching qualification.
+She has gained the skills to help staff find their way and develop their careers.